Wisbell/dino-zoo/README.md

 - Add image link validation in create/edit form

 - TODO: When deleting check if data exists first otherwise error will occur

+- TODO: Move setting up of new animal dtos functionality into dto function itself See animal service